TLRKiliann/phpython-server/README.md

 Enter 127.0.0.1:80 into browser

 Case 1 :
-Launch :
+- Launch :
 > sudo php -S 127.0.0.1:8080 index.php \
-This file call index.php and index.css
+This file call index.php and index.css \
 You can read it with your browser.
-Now, launch : python3 proxy_analyze.py and see
+- Now, launch :
+> python3 proxy_analyze.py \
-that index could be read by server2.
+and see that index could be read by proxy_analyze.

 Case 2 :
 - Launch :
 > sudo php -S 127.0.0.1:8080 \
-and launch :
+- and launch :
 > python3 proxy_analyze.py

 Case 3 :